A guide to upgrade subversion to 1.14

 In the svnadmin document, three commands can be used for the upgrade

-• Dump: dump the repository into a fsfs4 formatted stdout stream, the stdout can also be dumped into a file with 2x larger disk space consumed.
+• dump: dump the repository into a fsfs4 formatted stdout stream or file.
+The file might consume 2x larger disk space.

 • Load: load the dump file or stdin into the new repository.